 Question: I was a member last year.
 My email changed and I didn't send it to you.
 I need to pay my dues and give you my new email address.
 Please let me know who I need to send the membership amount to.

 Answer: To renew your membership, login using the old email address and your password.
 Click on profile and update the information.
-From there you can pay online with a credit card or mail a check to the PO Box at the bottom of the page.
+From there you can pay online with a credit card or mail a check to the address listed at the bottom of the page.